Docs

 What does each row represent?

-You should start data modeling by asking yourself what each row in your data model will actually represents.
+You should start data modeling by asking yourself what each row in your data model actually represents.
 This is the most important step of data modeling (and too-often overlooked!) - picking a bad entry point can cause maintenance headaches down the line.
 If you're modeling calls in a call center, maybe every row is going to represent a call.

 In data warehousing terms, this is often referred to as the grain or granularity of a table (opens in a new tab).